-7 Current and Future Demand
+6.4.1 Current and Future Demand

 As indicated previously the key issue for this activity to operate at an appropriate level is the availability of resources, primarily suitably qualified and skilled staff.
-Changes in demand will impact on the ability for the activity to achieve its levels of service unless it is suitably resourced or able to improve efficiency by some other means e.g. better information capture and management, stakeholder feedback on consent conditions direct to council etc.
+Changes in demand will impact on the ability for the activity to achieve its levels of service unless it is suitably resourced or able to improve efficiency by some other means e.g. better information capture and management, stakeholder feedback on consent conditions direct to the Council etc. The new DORIS (Digital Office and Record Information System) system will assist greatly with information capture and more importantly sharing.
+The Council continue to encourage customers to provide relevant information and enable digitised communication.